See below for some of our most Frequently Asked Questions

 Is there any pre-reading or pre-programme work involved?

 A few of our programmes may involve an element of pre-programme work (pre-programme reading or a short task) to help you prepare for the course and get the most out of it.
-The pre-programme work, if applicable, is not too demanding and will help prepare and enable you to progress smoothly through each element of the programme itself.
 However, most programmes include a short online Induction stage (typically spread over one or two weeks) which introduces you to the online environment and will prepare you for the main course content which follows.
 Click here to view an example of our e-learning areas.

 What happens if I have to withdraw from a programme once it has started?